hackclub/some-assembly-required/guide/writing-code/instructions/mov.md

 # I Like The Way You Mov

 It's the moment you've been waiting for, folks.
-We're going to write some code.
+We're going to write some code!

-I know you came here to write assembly - don't worry!
-We're just going to be giving examples of higher-level equivalents to help explain assembly language.
-In this case, we'll be using JavaScript.
+First, let's give an example in JavaScript to help explain what we're doing.

 ```js
 // JavaScript